effone/jquery.thrive/README.md

 thrive.progress(value);
 ```
 *Note:*
 - The value is the progress of some process.
-Note that the value is in scale on `0` to `1` which will be converted to `%` value within the plugin.
+Note that the value is in scale of `0` to `1` which will be converted to `%` value within the plugin.
 So, don't pass percent value directly.
-For example, a progress of `73%` represents the value to be `0.73`.
+For example, a progress of `73%` reprecents the value to be `0.73`.

 - It is _required_ to define your button for thrive in `<button>...</button>` tag. thrive doesn't work with `<input>` buttons.